Badnewsllama/Game/README.md

 ## Pet Logic

 A character can have an array of pets, but can only have a single active pet.
 They have to summon the pet.

+## Spell Logic

+A character can have a spell available abd can only use if when spell is activated by useSpell Function.

+## Weapon LOgic

+A characte can have a weapon available abd can only use it if weapons is equipped with euip function.